Adaptive Koopman-Based Models for Holistic Controller and Observer Design: Conclusion Outlook

-We established a method to design an adaptive Koopman-based model and demonstrated the success when using it as an internal model for the controller and observer in state-space control scheme.
-We achieved outstanding control performance on a test rig even with strong system changes.
-It is an open question how to extend our approach to structural system changes such as nonlinearities that have not occured before.
-Moreover, further research, the recursive parameter estimation method may be transferred to data-driven PCHD models (\cite{JTT22b}), as an alternative to the Koopman approach used here.
+We established a method to design an adaptive Koopman-based model and demonstrated the success when using it as an internal model for the controller and observer in a state-space control scheme achieving outstanding control performance on a test rig.
+The complete observability of the specific rEDMD model for the golf robot has been verified offline.
+However, the generalized influence of the higher-dimensional model on the observability remains an open research question.
+Furthermore, it is a matter of interest how to extend our approach to structural system changes such as nonlinearities that have not occured before.
+For system descriptions which are valuable from a control engineering point of view, the proposed recursive parameter estimation method may be transferred to data-driven PCHD models (\cite{JTT22b}).